 Examples of shadow IT include the use of personal cloud file-sharing services (Google Drive, OneDrive, Dropbox) for work-related purposes, unsanctioned instant messaging tools, SaaS analytics software used by the marketing department without explicit approval from IT, and smartphones, laptops, and wearables that don’t fall within the scope of the organization’s bring-your-own-device policy.

-Back in 2016, Gartner predicted that a third of successful attacks experienced by organizations would be on their shadow IT resources by 2020, and more recent shadow IT statistics confirm that shadow IT has really become the huge problem so many security experts predicted it to become, with 80% of employees admitting to using SaaS applications at work without getting approval from IT.
+In 2016, Gartner predicted that a third of successful attacks experienced by organizations would be on their shadow IT resources by 2020.
+More recent shadow IT statistics confirm that shadow IT has become a considerable problem, so many security experts predicted it to become, with 80% of employees admitting to using SaaS applications at work without getting approval from IT.

 While the intentions behind the unsanctioned use of devices, software, and services are rarely malicious, the impact of shadow IT on the organization’s overall cybersecurity posture can be severe.